Klipper3d/klipper/docs/Config_Reference.md

 ```
 [mcu my_extra_mcu]
 #   See the "mcu" section for configuration parameters.
+#trsync_timeout:
+#   See the "mcu" section for details.
+The default is the setting of the "mcu"
+#trsync_single_mcu_timeout:
+#   See the "mcu" section for details.
+The default is the setting of the "mcu"
 ```

 ## Common kinematic settings